-Parenting a toddler & newborn at the same time means compromise.
-You may be breastfeeding your older one & your baby also.
-It’s also hard to watch both when they want to do different things.
-So shared activities, coordinated nap times & encouraging play between them is the key to parenting both at the same time.
+Parenting a toddler & newborn together means compromise.
+It’s hard to watch both when they have different needs.
+Finding shared activities, coordinating nap times & encouraging play between them is key to parenting both at the same time.
 A mother’s day out program for the older one can also get weary moms a break.

 So in this post, we’re diving deep into the world of parenting 2 young kids at once.